 Find crazy creatures in a rock pool

 Every rock pool is a little universe with its own mini ecosystem, refreshed twice a day by the tides – perfect for little explorers to go on adventures.
 The National Trust just happen to look after some of the most gorgeous bits of coast in Wales – and by extension, the world.
-Just take a look at Rhossili, the Blue Lagoon, Mwnt, Porthor, Porthdinllaen… they’re equally ravishing.
+Just take a look at Rhossili, Mwnt, Porthor, Porthdinllaen… they’re equally ravishing.

 Climb a huge hill

-If you're visiting Beddgelert in the heart of Snowdonia, huge hills aren’t hard to find.
+If you're visiting Beddgelert in the heart of Eryri (Snowdonia), huge hills aren’t hard to find.
 However, if you're looking for an easier scramble, try heading up to the castle ruins of Dinas Emrys.
 It has the added bonus of a proper Welsh legend: underneath this hill, a red dragon and a white dragon shook the castle foundations while having an almighty scrap.
 The red dragon won… which is why it’s our national symbol, fluttering proudly on our flag.

 Make a mud pie